-Generations of students have successfully carried out a D&T related piece of coursework at UVHS and have gained valuable experience and real satisfaction from sharing it with parents and at important interviews.
+Students often use their coursework portfolio to showcase their creativity, technical skills, knowledge and understanding when applying to Sixth Form College and Apprenticeships.
+Generations of students have successfully undertaken a D&T related piece of coursework at UVHS and have gained valuable experience and real satisfaction from seeing a piece of work through from start to finish.